kooljay82/vue-m-camera/README.md

 stackoverflow: https://stackoverflow.com/questions/20600800/js-client-side-exif-orientation-rotate-and-mirror-jpeg-images#answer-39384061

-(*This answer is very helpful to solve my problem.)
+(*This answer was very helpful to solve my problem.)

 ## How to install